Best daily deals

 iPhone SE rear showing camera with a green plant in the foreground

 This is an Android-focused website, but save your pitchforks for a bit and open your mind.
-If you’re looking for a mid-tier smartphone at a good price under £500 in the UK, the 2022 version of the iPhone SE should definitely be on your list of options.
+If you’re looking for a mid-tier smartphone at a reasonable price under £500 in the UK, the 2022 version of the iPhone SE should be on your list of options.

 The design may be a bit outdated, following the iPhone 8 look, but this is still a great phone for most casual users, especially those who happen to like iPhones.
-And despite being the cheapest modern iOS handset, it comes with a surprising amount of power.
+And despite being the cheapest modern iOS handset, it has a surprising amount of power.

 For starters, it comes with an Apple A15 Bionic, which is the same chip you’ll find in the iPhone 13 series and the non-Pro versions of the iPhone 14.
 Other specs include 4GB of RAM, at least 128GB of storage, and a smaller 4.7-inch Retina display.
 It only has a single camera, but it’s a pretty good one.
 Overall, it’s the best iPhone you can get at a lower price.